MrMC/mrmc-private/README.md

 #### About

-MrMC is an award-winning free and open source (GPL) software media player and entertainment hub for digital media.
+MrMC is an award-winning open source (GPLv2) software media player and entertainment hub for digital media.
 MrMC is available for multiple platforms, in more than 65 languages.